-All vacation leave must be approved by the immediate supervisor and the Band Administrator/Director of External Relations.
-The vacation leave for the Band Administrator/Director of External Relations must be approved by Chief and Council.
+All vacation leave must be approved by the immediate supervisor and the Band Administrator.
+The vacation leave for the Band Administrator must be approved by Chief and Council.

-All vacation earned during a fiscal year must be taken during the following -calendar year from April 1 to March 31 January 1 to December 31.
+All vacation earned during a fiscal year must be taken during the following calendar year from January 1 to December 31.
 Vacation days will not be carried forward to the next calendar year.
-To facilitate this, the Band Administrator, Director of External Relations and/or the Department/Program Manager may schedule unused vacation time not booked by January 1 each year.
+To facilitate this, the Band Administrator, and/or the Department/Program Manager may schedule unused vacation time not booked by January 1 each year.